DeanGracey/ArcadePipeline/README.md

 ```
 Full documentation on [msview](https://casa.nrao.edu/docs/taskref/msview-task.html).

-How to open a png image in a jupyter notebook:
+## How to open an image in a jupyter notebook:
 ```
 from IPython.display import Image
 Image(<filename>)